 Yes.
-Of course, international staff must have authorization to work (or at least intern) in the U.S. If a visa is required, The Fund for Peace is more than happy to assist you with the paperwork.
-Obtaining the proper visa may cost upwards of US$1,000.
-However, all of The Fund for Peace’s interns who have had to pay handsomely for their visas all believe it was money well-spent.
-Unfortunately, The Fund for Peace is not able to cover the costs of visas or the visa application process.
+Of course, international staff must have authorization to work (or at least intern) in the U.S. If a visa is required, The Fund for Peace is more than happy to assist you with the paperwork; however, unfortunately we are not able to cover the costs of visas or the visa application process.
 The costs of obtaining a visa can be expensive, at times upwards of US$1000.

 Past and present interns have come from countries as diverse as Afghanistan, Australia, Belgium, Brazil, Canada, Colombia, Croatia, D.R.
-Congo, France, Georgia, Germany, Ghana, Ireland, Kyrgyzstan, Mexico, Mozambique, the Netherlands, New Zealand, Nigeria, Norway, Pakistan, Panama, Portugal, Russia, South Africa, Sweden, Switzerland, Turkey, Trinidad & Tobago, and the United Kingdom.
+Congo, France, Georgia, Germany, Ghana, Kyrgyzstan, Mexico, Mozambique, the Netherlands, New Zealand, Nigeria, Norway, Pakistan, Panama, Portugal, Republic of Congo, Russia, South Africa, Sweden, Switzerland, Turkey, Trinidad & Tobago, and the United Kingdom.

 Can interning with The Fund for Peace lead to a permanent position?